mdraminski/CytoMeth/README.md

 - GenomicRanges (Bioconductor package)
 - genomation (Bioconductor package)

-These packages can be also manually installed by typing the command in the console window:
+These packages can be also manually installed by typing the command in a terminal window:
 ```bash
 Rscript R/install.packages.R
 ```